juriemaeac/juriemaeac/README.md

 - 👀 I’m interested in developing software applications.
 - 🌱 I’m currently in depth learning flutter.
 - 💞️ I’m looking to collaborate with those who needs help in their projects.
-- 📫 Reach me in my email: juriemaea@gmail.com
+- 📫 Reach me in my email: juriemaea@gmail.com or message me in LinkedIn! :>

 <!---
 juriemaeac/juriemaeac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.